 New members share impressive credentials and a commitment to wildlife

 Five new members with impressive expertise and a shared passion for animal welfare have joined the Oregon Zoo Foundation's board of directors.
-Bringing with them a wealth of experience from other top fundraising boards focused on animal welfare, fundraising, wildlife conservation and education, the new cohort is committed to the zoo's vision of a better future for wildlife.
+Bringing with them a wealth of experience, the new cohort is committed to the zoo's vision of a better future for wildlife.

-"We are thrilled to welcome these five new members to the Oregon Zoo Foundation Board," said board chair Raimund Grube.
+"We are thrilled to have these five new members on the Oregon Zoo Foundation Board," said board chair Raimund Grube.
 "They each bring their own unique passion for the Oregon Zoo and to our mission to support conservation, education and animal welfare."

 Charissa Anderson is a senior vice president at West Bearing Investments, a division of Ferguson Wellman, and serves as portfolio manager.
 She holds a bachelor's degree in psychology from Portland State University and an executive certificate in financial planning from the University of Portland.

 Dr. Melanie Billings-Yun is founder of the Oregon-Sabah Collaborative, which unites wildlife, forest preservation and educational institutions in Oregon and Malaysia.
 A professor of international negotiation at Portland State and Georgetown universities, she is the author of Beyond Dealmaking: Five Steps to Negotiating Profitable Relationships.

 Katharine Coakley, president of Columbia Trust Co., has more than 35 years of experience in banking and financial advisory services.
 She holds a bachelor's degree in finance from U.C.
 Berkeley and was a senior member of the Squaw Valley National Ski Patrol for 30 years.